lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

    SELECT *
    FROM tap_schema.tables
-   WHERE tap_schema.tables.table_name like 'dp01%'
+   WHERE tap_schema.tables.table_name like 'dp02%'

-To get the detailed list of columns available in the `object` table, their associated units and descriptions:
+To get the detailed list of columns available in the "Object" table, their associated units and descriptions:

 .. code-block:: SQL

    SELECT tap_schema.columns.column_name, tap_schema.columns.unit,
    tap_schema.columns.description
    FROM tap_schema.columns
-   WHERE tap_schema.columns.table_name = 'dp01_dc2_catalogs.object'
+   WHERE tap_schema.columns.table_name = 'dp02_dc2_catalogs.Object'

-This produces a subset of the data shown in the lower-right pane of the Portal's **Single Table** query screen, described above.

 See also :ref:`DP0-2-Tutorials-Portal` for additional demonstrations of how to use the Portal's ADQL functionality.